July 23, 2016

 - ground sea salt, to taste

-- 1½ teaspoon cayenne pepper (start with less, season to taste)
+- up to 1½ teaspoon cayenne pepper (start with 1/8 tsp and increase to taste)

 - ¼ teaspoon cumin